There are so many tours - what are the differences?

 Do you have a wheelchair available?

 A wheelchair is available on a first-come, first served basis.
 We require a week's advance notice to book a wheelchair.
+To complete a wheelchair reservation, we will need a photo I.D. and credit card on file.
 It is available only for the duration of the tour.